May 14, 2026

 โ€

-What coaching is designed to do
+What is professional coaching designed to do?

 Coaching supports people who want to move forward in a thoughtful and self-directed way.